Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Clinical indicators:

-· Lack of intoxication;
+· no intoxication;

-· Regression of neurological symptoms.
+· regression of neurological symptoms.

 Laboratory indicators:

-· Normalization of UAC indicators;
+· normalization of UAC indicators;

-· Rehabilitation of cerebrospinal fluid.
+· sanitation of cerebrospinal fluid.

 Further management: